 Best things to do in Beijing: Wander the Hutongs and see the real China!

 The best thing about Beijing is local life here, so it follows that seeking this out is of of the best things to do in Beijing!
 In other cities, as we saw in Xi’an, they have pretty much gentrified the entire city making it a grim and polluted urban wasteland.
 But here the tiny networks of back alleys and tight streets known as the Hutongs are still alive and thriving.
 Duck down these passageways and you will see people speeding passed on little electric scooters, children playing, old women cleaning their pots and pans in the streets and a much simpler way of life.
 Chances are you will also be the only visitor down these streets, they might not be overly clean, but they are interesting indeed!
-It most certainly is up at the top of our rough guide to Beijing!
+It most certainly is up at the top of our rough guide to Beijing and its nice to see real people living in Beijing!

 Take in the strange world of Tiananmen Square